 More information on Voting can be found using the link below

 Running as a Candidate/Candidate Eligibility

-- not disqualified from being nominated by The Local Government Elections Act, 2015 (LGEA) or any other Act; and
+- is not disqualified pursuant to The Local Government Election Act, 2015 or any other Act; and

 Zoning Bylaw 6-2013 – Section 4.33 Signage:

 - Temporary signs must be self-supporting and must not be attached to any municipal property such as fences, benches, bus shelters, trees, street light poles or traffic signal poles;